logyxis/logyxis.github.io/_posts/2022-07-17-shadowsocks-xray-plugin.md

 ## Shadowsocks over WebSocket with TLS Using Xray Plugin on CentOS, Rocky Linux, or AlmaLinux

-### 1. Generate Cloudflare API Token

 I assume as a starting point that:

 * You already own a domain name
 * You have opened an account with [Cloudflare](https://www.cloudflare.com)
-* You have added that domain name to your Cloudflare account
+* You have added your domain name to your Cloudflare account
 * You have rented a server, which is typically a virtual private server (VPS)
 * The server runs CentOS, Rocky Linux, or AlmaLinux
 * Ports 80 and 443 are open for input on the server
-* A DNS record points from the server hostname to the server IP address with Cloudflare providing DNS services only, not proxying
+* A DNS record points from the server hostname to the server IP address, with Cloudflare providing DNS services only, not proxying

+### 1. Generate Cloudflare API Token

 First we're going to obtain a Cloudflare API token so that the Automatic Certificate Management Environment (ACME) client has permission to manage your DNS records at Cloudflare.